Pharbechlor Side Effects

 Generic Name: chlorpheniramine

-Note: This page contains side effects data for the generic drug chlorpheniramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Pharbechlor.
+Note: This document contains side effect information about chlorpheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Pharbechlor.

 For the Consumer

 Applies to chlorpheniramine: oral liquid, oral syrup, oral tablet, oral tablet extended release

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: